a-n-rose/Python-Sound-Tool/README.md

+# PySoundTool

+PySoundTool is an experimental framework for exploring sound as well as machine learning in the context of sound.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/a-n-rose/Python-Sound-Tool/master)
 [![License](https://img.shields.io/badge/license-GNU%20AGPL-brightgreen)](https://github.com/a-n-rose/Python-Sound-Tool/blob/master/LICENSE.md)

-# PySoundTool

-PySoundTool is an experimental framework (very much beta state) for exploring sound as well as machine learning in the context of sound.
+## Documentation

 For examples and to navigate the code, see the <a href="https://aislynrose.bitbucket.io/">documentation</a>.

+## About

 Note: as is, PySoundTool is not yet a stable framework, meaning changes might periodically be made without extreme focus on backwards compatibility.

 Those who might find this useful: